 We used debt to drive additional growth and sustain the unsustainable development pattern for a while longer.
 A lot of this debt was public debt, but we facilitated mechanisms for increases in private debt as well (for example, Fannie and Freddie early on and then subprime mortgages and securitization later).
 Here is a graph showing our public and private debt levels since the beginning of the suburban experiment.
 I have noted roughly the first and second life cycles of those initial investments.

+Debt levels post WW II as compared to GDP.
+Note that the green line is private sector debt, which far exceeds public sector debt.
 The first generation of suburbia we built on savings and investment, but we built the second -- and maintained the first -- using debt.
 Unprecedented levels of debt.

 And in the process, we transformed our industrial economy into one based on consumption.
 As James Kunstler has noted quite often, when you take away the suburban-growth-related jobs from our economy, what you are left with is "heart surgery and KFC workers" (his way of saying highly-skilled professionals and low-skill wage earners).

 This strategy is a disaster of monumental proportions for the United States.
 Not only have we created an entire economy based on a growth model that can't be sustained, in the process we have highly indebted our population.
 The quality employment opportunities available for the masses rely solely on the perpetuation of this unsustainable model, so we can't even work our way out of this mess.
 We've tied up our individual wealth into homes -- homes whose value is tied to community infrastructure that we cannot afford to maintain without continued hyper-growth, which we are now powerless to induce.
 So as our wealth disappears and our economy painfully grinds to a halt, we're left with no options to continue on this path.